 Step 2: Extract the Unique Data Based on a Drop Down List Selection in Excel

-- To make a list with the unique Values in the Branch column, apply the formula of the UNIQUE.
+- To make a list with the unique Values in the Branch column, apply the UNIQUE function.

 - Therefore, you will get the unique values for the Branch.